ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 #### Remarks

-The variation in trends observed in energy consumption does not differ as significantly as compared to the trends observed in throughput.
+The variation in trends observed in energy consumption across all three categories (`linear`, `random_page`, `random_heap`) is not as significant as compared to the trends observed in throughput.

-Based on the hardware I tested (especially for this application), the power consumption differences are smaller and less obvious compared to the differences in throughput across the three categories of memory access patterns.
+For example, while the energy consumption in the case of `random_page` and `random_heap` does not differ much between the JVMs in general, the throughput for the same benchmark categories exhibits significant differences, such as one order of magnitude.
-The JVM footprint looks to dominate the energy consumption and not specifically memory access pattern itself.
+The JVM footprint seems to attenuate the variations in energy consumption rather than the code itself.

 ### Logging Patterns